faisalmemon/ios-crash-dump-analysis-book/markdown/AnalyticTroubleShooting.md

 ## Prioritizing our problem

-If we are a sole developer of an app, perhaps with a few customers, and receive a crash report, it can feel like we are being offered a curious intellectual challenge.
+If we are a sole developer of an app, perhaps with a few customers, and receive a Crash Report, it can feel like we are being offered a curious intellectual challenge.

 In a professional software engineering context, the reality is starkly different.
-There is typically a team of people involved, we are some levels removed from the customer, and there are many different crash reports from different customers, for different products and product variants.
+There is typically a team of people involved, we are some levels removed from the customer, and there are many different Crash Reports from different customers, for different products and product variants.

 We have to prioritize which crash to work on.
 We can consider three different aspects of the problem: Seriousness, Urgency and Growth.